A resource-efficient method for repeated HPO and NAS problems: Experiments

-\textbf{Resources consumption comparison.} After observing that the predictive performance of the models produced with RUSH are on-par with other optimizers, we will now study the resources consumption of different optimizers.
-To this purpose, we track the number of configurations evaluated by different optimizers for different resources levels.
-The results reported in the Table~\ref{tab:numcand} show a very clear trend: HB-RUSH and RUSH require significantly less evaluations, for some resource levels an order of magnitude less, than SH and HB while obtaining the same performance.
+After observing that the predictive performance of the models produced with RUSH are on-par with other optimizers, we studied the resources consumption of different optimizers.
+To this purpose, we track the number of configurations evaluated by different optimizers for different resources levels (e.g., how many configurations were evaluated for a certain number of epochs).
+The number of configurations evaluated is a proxy metric for the consumption of computational resources (more configurations evaluated, more resources used).
+The results reported in the Figure~\ref{tab:numcand} show a very clear trend: HB-RUSH and RUSH require less evaluations than SH and HB, in some cases even an order of magnitude less.
 Since in modern cloud services customers get billed according to the time spent using the computational resources, and since lower computational resources usage could be a proxy for less resources used (e.g., energy), we would like to quantify the total computation time saved by using RUSH.
 The results in Table~\ref{tab:runtime} mostly confirm the findings reported in the first part of this section with massive reduction of consumed resources on most datasets.
 There is a notable exception on which RUSH provides only a small advantage: FCNET.
-This is due to the huge variance in the time-per-epoch observed for the configurations available for FCNET.
-An additional investigation on the time-per-epoch distribution is available in Appendix~\ref{a:fcnet}.
+This is due to the huge variance in the time-per-epoch observed for the configurations available for FCNET which can make extremely expensive to reach the first checkpoint of evaluation in the algorithm.
+An additional investigation is available in Appendix~\ref{a:fcnet}.